ranawareviraj/python-learnings/README.md

 - None is not the same as False.
 - None is not an empty string.
 - None is not 0

+## Operators
+- In general, Python’s operators follow the **in-fix** or **prefix** notations.
+- **In-fix** operators appear between two operands (values on which the operator acts) and hence, are usually known as **binary operators**
+- A **prefix** operator usually works on one operand and appears before it.
+Hence, prefix operators are known as **unary operators**.
+- The 5 main operator types in Python are below
+    -  arithmetic operators
+    -  comparison operators
+    -  assignment operators
+    -  logical operators
+    -  bitwise operators

+###